5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 ## NOTES

-- As of now, OCAT does not use update OpenCore via downloading the lateste build.
-Instead it uses a version chosen by the Developer which is stored in the database (version Info is displayed in the pop-up window displayed when updating OCAT).
-My suggetsion to incorporate online updates using the nightly builds by Dortania was dismissed.
+- As of now, OCAT does not support online updates of OpenCore and Drivers, so you will never get the latest version.
+Instead, OCAT uses a version chosen by the Developer which is stored in the Database (version info is displayed in the pop-up window displayed when updating OCAT).
+My suggestions to incorporate online updates for OpenCore and making use of the latest nightly builds by Dortania were dismissed.
 - The lists shown in the Sync Window are scrollable.
 Whether or not the scrollbars are visible by default or not, depends on the scrollbar behavior selected in "System Settings" > "General".
 - If Downloading files does not work in your region, select a different Server from "Database" > "Misc" Tab > "Upgrade download proxy setting".
 For me, `https://ghproxy.com/https://github.com/` works.